abs-lang/abs/docs/types/string.md

 where `start` is the starting position in the array, and `end` is the ending one.
-If `start` is not specified, it is assumed to be 0, and if `end` is omitted it is assumed to be the character in the string:
+If `start` is not specified, it is assumed to be 0, and if `end` is omitted it is assumed to be the last character in the
+string:

 ``` bash
 "string"[0:3] // "str"